 After HB 581 was passed, the NMED issued a set of rules which were in effect from August 1, 2019 to January 28, 2020.
 These interim rules were put in place to create standards around the transportation, extraction, processing, and testing of hemp products, and to give the department time to establish more concrete rules.
 The NMED established the final rules, and they went into effect on January 28, 2020.

-Under the final rules, hemp products (including CBD products meant for human use and consumption) are well-regulated.
+Under the final rules, hemp products (including CBD oil New Mexico and CBD products meant for human use and consumption) are well-regulated.
 The rules established an application and permitting process for those involved in the transportation, extraction, storage, or processing of hemp products in the state.
 They also established testing requirements for usable dried hemp, testing requirements for hemp products, labelling requirements, and much more.
 The label on a hemp product must list the CBD content in milligrams, the THC content in milligrams, a code signifying the date and place of manufacture, and a statement saying the FDA hasn’t evaluated the product.
 Hemp products also can’t say that they contain no THC, unless otherwise approved.
 Additionally, the label can’t contain any health or medical claims.

 Is CBD Oil Legal in New Mexico?